-The Pros and Cons of Full Coverage Car Insurance
+Full Coverage Car Insurance

-The Pros and Cons of State Minimum Car Insurance
+State Minimum Car Insurance

 Buying the state minimum insurance is also a lot better than the alternative: driving uninsured.
 Every state except for New Hampshire requires drivers to carry liability insurance, and there are stiff penalties if you’re caught driving without it.
 You don’t have to be pulled over to have your insurance status checked.
 Several states use electronic insurance verification, in which insurance records are checked against motor vehicle registrations.

-Keep in mind that these numbers each represent the amount filed for a single claim.
-In one accident, multiple claims may be filed for damage to the vehicles and injuries to each passenger.
-If you cause a serious — or even a minor — accident, you may find yourself responsible for paying several thousands of dollars.
+If you do cause an accident that injuries multiple people or cars, you may find yourself responsible for paying several thousands of dollars.
 Don’t think you can simply turn out your pockets and say, “I can’t pay.”
 The other party can sue you for damages and force you to sell your assets to pay the debt.

-Should You Buy Minimum or Full Coverage Car Insurance?
+State Minimum or Full Coverage Car Insurance?

 You want to make sure you’re protected, but you don’t have money to waste on extra insurance.
 How do you know if the state minimum coverage will be enough?